If you’re reading this, then you already know that to purchase medical marijuana in the state of Arizona you need an MMJ card.

 - $10 to amend, change, or replace a registry identification card.

-What Conditions are Eligible to Receive a Medical Marijuana Card?
+What are the Qualifying Conditions Required to Receive Medical Marijuana in Arizona?

 Patients of Arizona diagnosed with one of the following severe, debilitating, or life-threatening medical conditions, are afforded legal protection under the Arizona Medical Marijuana law, as per Ballot Proposition 203 “Arizona Medical Marijuana Act”.